stellarsquall/chef-fundamentals-lab_day1/02_recipes/README.md

 1. Explore the about page on recipe files [About Recipes](https://docs.chef.io/recipes.html)
    * The first thing mentioned is that a recipe A recipe "is the most fundamental configuration element within the organization."
 Why would it be considered foundational?
-   * This page has a lot of great info on it, but contains many concepts we have yet to cover.
+   * This page has a lot of great info on it but contains many concepts we have yet to cover.
 After reading over the summary of bullet points, move on to the next step.

 2. Navigate to the docs page titled [About the Recipe DSL](https://docs.chef.io/dsl_recipe.html)
    * A Domain-Specific Language, or DSL, is key to many of the configuration files you will write with Chef.
-This is simply a language that can be used within particular files, and in the case of recipes will be an abstaction of the Ruby programming language.
+This is simply a language that can be used within particular files, and in the case of recipes will be an abstraction of the Ruby programming language.
    * Recipe files are Ruby files (.rb) that will be executed by the chef-client.
-They may contain any Ruby expressions or statements you like, but is NOT pure Ruby code, as they contain Chef resource.
+They may contain any Ruby expressions or statements you like, but is NOT pure Ruby code, as they contain Chef resources.
 A resource is not pure Ruby, it's Chef code.
    * The docs page states that the recipe DSL is primarily used to declare Chef resources, and when executed by the chef-client ensures safe interaction with a node's underlying OS.
 It stresses that anything you can do with Ruby, you can do within a recipe, such as using a `case` statement or a conditional like `if`.
    * If this is your first time using Ruby, you may find the [Ruby Style Guide](https://docs.chef.io/ruby.html) to be a valuable resource.
 If you come across any code that doesn't make sense, this is a great cheat-sheet to have handy.

 3. The recipe DSL allows for a number of helper methods only used within these files.
-   * The most common method you might see is the `include_recipe` method, which allows you to call recipes from within a cookbook's recipes/ directory.
-More on cookbooks later.
+   * The most common method you might see is the `include_recipe` method, which allows you to call recipes from within a cookbook's "/recipes" directory (we'll cover more on cookbooks later).
    * There are lots of other useful methods.
 We won't take the time to explore them all now, but notice these:
      * attribute?
      * cookbook_name